philosophyinlife/philosophyinlife.gitbub.io/_posts/2006-12-02-maintaining-natural-health-unnaturally.md

 </p>

 <p class="MsoNormal" style="text-align: justify;">
   <span style="font-size: 130%;">Today we are more interested in looking for products which have scientifically proven nutritive elements, is processed in a healthy, state of the art conditions, is much more better then what nature can produce.
 It seems as if man knows more then nature, it can do better then nature.
-We have developed our own <a title="Maintaining Natural Health Unnaturally" href="http://www.philosophyinlife.info/8/maintaining-natural-health-unnaturally.htm" target="_blank">philosophy of health</a>, we are overconfident with our little achievements.<br /> </span>
+We have developed our own <a title="Maintaining Natural Health Unnaturally" href="http://www.philosophyinlife.info/maintaining-natural-health-unnaturally/" target="_self">philosophy of health</a>, we are overconfident with our little achievements.<br /> </span>
 </p>

 <p class="MsoNormal" style="text-align: justify;">